 Description: The City has a wide range of opportunities for all ages 14 years and up.

-City Nursery: Weeding, filling cups of soil, stepping up plants from 1 to a 3 gallon, transplanting seedlings
+City Nursery: Weeding, filling cups of soil, stepping up plants from one to a three gallon, transplanting seedlings

 COL Hollis Garden: Weed pulling, planting, empty trash receptacles, transplant seedlings, plant seeds, work with potting mixes & water pots by hand.